-LaDonna BlueEye's first play, Girl of Fire will premier in Ireland during the month of June.
+LaDonna BlueEye's first play, Girl of Fire will premier 2026.
 This solo performance memoir illuminates a life born with imposed boundaries and inherited trauma finding a way beyond those historic constraints.
 The play is currently in rehearsal under the direction of Katie Beck, Artistic Director of Gum-Dip Theatre.

 LaDonna BlueEye (Choctaw Nation of Oklahoma)